harry-cchen/hello-world/README.md

 # hello-world
-First repository that I create
+This is the first repository that I have ever created.